RyanFleck/ryanfleck.ca/content/reference/aom_thor.md

 You are doing the same thing in Phase 1, except it is your opponent's stuff.
 Knowing where his forward gold or hunt is is essential to efficient raiding, and what his strategy will be for the game (i.e. If your opponent is eggy and they have very forward gold, they will have to be aggresive to avoid being gold starved[we will get more into this later]).Again, black spots are never a good thing.

-# Using Thor's Bonuses
+# Using *Thor's* Bonuses

-Not only is armory important as any god on AoT, it becomes a even larger role in the game when you are Thor.
-Since his armory is cheaper, and so are the armor upgrades, as well you can get far better armor earlier than your opponent(assuming he is not Thor too), this can be your ticket to victory.
+Not only is armory important as any god on AoT, it becomes a even larger role in the game when you are *Thor*.
+Since his armory is cheaper, and so are the armor upgrades, as well you can get far better armor earlier than your opponent(assuming he is not *Thor* too), this can be your ticket to victory.
 Always get an armory as soon as you can.
 This will save you from having to make one later on, and its important to use this bonus as early as your economy can afford it, and purchase armor upgrades.
-Though Line upgrades are important as Thor, you will find yourself making more than just 1 unit, more of a variety of units throughout the game, so armor upgrades overall benefit you more due to the fact they benefit more than just 1 unit type like line upgrades do, so more often than not, armor is the way to go as Thor.
+Though Line upgrades are important as *Thor*, you will find yourself making more than just 1 unit, more of a variety of units throughout the game, so armor upgrades overall benefit you more due to the fact they benefit more than just 1 unit type like line upgrades do, so more often than not, armor is the way to go as *Thor*.

-Dwarves can perform a large role in your economy as Thor.
-However some think that the bonus Thor's dwarves get are more than it actually is, which is why its important that you understand how to use this bonus.Thor Dwarves do get a bonus on other resources, however not a large enough one where you should have more anywhere close the a 1:1 dwarf:gatherer ratio.As Thor, you should still usually only have dwarves on gol,d unless you are in a food shortage or you have an excess amount of gold.
+Dwarves can perform a large role in your economy as *Thor*.
+However some think that the bonus *Thor's* dwarves get are more than it actually is, which is why its important that you understand how to use this bonus.*Thor* Dwarves do get a bonus on other resources, however not a large enough one where you should have more anywhere close the a 1:1 dwarf:gatherer ratio.As *Thor*, you should still usually only have dwarves on gol,d unless you are in a food shortage or you have an excess amount of gold.
 You should always be looking to replace dwarves on food or wood with gatherers, and moving those dwarves to gold.
 Having a few dwarves on each resource wont hurt, but it wont help as much as some people think.
 His dwarves are also cheaper, sometimes making it tempting to make them instead of gatherers, which can be a common mistake.

 # Raiding Effectively

-Raiding is a key part of winning with Thor.
+Raiding is a key part of winning with *Thor*.
 If you cannot raid and disrupt your opponent's eco, then you will surely lose the game, unless he cannot do the same either(don't bet on it).Raiding can make or break the game for you.
 It takes up micro time from your opponent by making him respond to your raids, it weakens his eco as you are causing idle time, and possibly killing them.
 Effective raiding does not have to mean killing villagers!!!.
 Making his vills idle by making them run away from you is a raiding success as well.
 However you should always aim to kill villagers.

 # Blocking Villagers